utzmankazeem/exchange/README.md

 # exchangeApp

-#An Exchange Api Application
+An Exchange Api Application

+# App Engine

-#An app biult on nodejs engine and Ejs.
+An app biult on nodejs engine and Ejs.

+# Api

-#Consumes the services of bitcoin Average api.
+app consumes the services of bitcoin Average api.

+# Conversion

-#Created to make available echange rates of bitcoin for conversion into different currency at available market rate using Api of bitcoin average server.
+Created to make available echange rates of bitcoin for conversion into different currency at available market rate using Api of bitcoin average server.

+# Usability

-#Users enter the currency to exchange and chose bitcoin as the coin to convert to.
+Users enter the currency to exchange and chose bitcoin as the coin to convert to.

+# Services

-#our app provides service from bitcoin average api and provides us with the current market rate.
+our app provides service from bitcoin average api and provides us with the current market rate.

-#API #Bitcoin-Average #Nodejs #Ejs #Javascript #Bootstrap #CSS
+#API
+#Bitcoin-Average
+#Nodejs
+#Ejs
+#Javascript
+#Bootstrap
+S#CSS